mcp-server

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's simplicity (one optional parameter, good annotations, no output schema), the description fully covers return fields, usage intent, and expected behavior.
-No gaps remain.
+Given the tool's simplicity (one optional parameter, no output schema, rich annotations), the description is complete: it explains return fields, cost, and how to chain with query_knowledge.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.